am8850/k8s-calico-netpol/README.md

 ## Kubernetes Network policies

-- Let's review the spec:
+- Let's review the spec, we can ingress from and egress to:
+  - cidr block range
+  - amespace selector
+  - pod selector
-- We call ingress traffic based on cidr, namespace name, pod labels and port and protocol
+  - port and protocol

 ```yaml
 spec: